Australia national rugby union team: 1980s

 In 1980 Australia won the Bledisloe Cup for only the fourth time—defeating New Zealand 2–1 in a three match series in Australia.
 This was the start of a successful era for Australia.
 In 1984 Australia toured the Home nations with a young side and new coach Alan Jones.
 The 1984 Wallabies became the first team from Australia to achieve a Grand Slam by defeating all four Home Nations: England, Ireland, Wales and Scotland, and a strong Barbarians side.
 The tour signalled the emergence of Australia as a serious force on the world stage.
 Many records were established on the tour including; 100 points being scored in the four Tests—the most scored by a touring team to the United Kingdom and Ireland, the first ever push-over try conceded by Wales in Cardiff, Mark Ella scoring a try in each match – a feat never before achieved.

 In 1986 Australia toured New Zealand in a three match series for the Bledisloe Cup.
 New Zealand rugby was in turmoil as an unofficial team named The Cavaliers that contained the bulk of the All Blacks players toured South Africa.
 On return those All Blacks who had toured with The Cavaliers were banned from selection for the first Bledisloe Test.
 Australia went on to win the first match by 13–12.
 The ban on players was lifted for the second Test which was played on 23 August 1986 at Carisbrook.
 New Zealand squared the series 1–1 by winning the match 13–12.
-The match included controversy when Welsh referee Derek Bevan disallowed a try by Australia number eight Steve Tuynman.
-The final match was played on 6 September 1986 at Eden Park.
-Australia beat a full strength New Zealand team 22–9 to secure their first series win on New Zealand soil.
+The final Test was played on 6 September 1986 at Eden Park where Australia beat a full strength New Zealand team 22–9 to secure their first series win on New Zealand soil.